-I’d forgotten that I started blogging on Google, and have found this post relating to when I started doing funerals.
-It still surprises me how often people in West wales tell me they didn’t know that there is an alternative way of conducting a funeral other than through the church (or through a humanist celebrant).
+I’d forgotten that I started blogging on Google, and have found this post relating to when I started doing funeral ceremonies.
+I called it, simply, “Being a celebrant”.
+It still surprises me how often people in West Wales tell me they didn’t know that there is an alternative way of conducting a funeral other than through the church (or through a humanist celebrant).
 I found it difficult to control my emotions in the early days and still vividly remember these three funerals.

 “Two months and three funerals on from my first diary entry, I may not have much more insight into what gives me the right to be a celebrant, but I do have insight regarding what it means to be one.`

 I have performed funeral ceremonies for a man and a woman around their 80’s and a woman who died aged 49.

 The first, for the man aged 79, was after a 6 year illness, and happened to be the husband of one of my neighbours, although I barely knew them.
 The wife was prepared for this event, and had been blessed to have had 26 years of very happy marriage with her husband.
 She obviously adored him, as did many others and the service had a theme of “our hero”.
 There had been issues surrounding offspring from the deceased’s previous marriage so my instruction was to focus on the last 26 years.
 This led to a wonderful reflection on the love and romance experienced by the couple during this happy time of their lives.
 I led the mourners into the building to the strains of The Animals playing “The House of the Rising Sun”, how dramatic!
 It was clear that this was to be a celebration of a life well lived, and I couldn’t have asked for a nicer person to have as a client for my first contract.
 There was laughter through the tears, and smiles through the hugs I received outside the crematorium.
 The second mourner, a niece, had previously worked in a crematorium in England and gave me a reassuringly big hug, telling me I’d done a “great job”